Casino (2023 film)

-Casino (ক্যাসিনো) is a Bangladeshi crime thriller action film directed by Saikat Nasir, produced by Rajib Sarwar and distributed by Cimplex International Company, the first production for the company.
-It stars Nirab, Shabnom Bubly and Taskeen Rahman.
+Casino (ক্যাসিনো) is a Bangladeshi crime thriller action film directed by Saikat Nasir, produced by Rajib Sarwar, and distributed by Cimplex International Company, the first production for the company.
+It stars Nirab, Shabnom Bubly, and Taskeen Rahman.
 Abdullah Zahir Babu and Asad Jaman co-wrote the screenplay.
 This was Bubly's first movie without starring Shakib Khan.
-Principal photography of the film begun on 24 November 2019.
-The film was scheduled to release in summer 2020, but the release was postponed due to the COVID-19 pandemic.
+The film was initially scheduled to be released in the summer of 2020, but the release was postponed to June 2023 due to the COVID-19 pandemic.

 Cast

-Following cast has been confirmed via various sources with their character list.
-Most of the cast is yet to disclose by Saikat Nasir.
+The cast includes both well and lesser known actors.